 Why you’ll love this recipe

-- Steaming carrots in the microwave is super quick and easy, and a great option if you are extra short on time (like if you forgot to cook a side dish and dinner is almost ready 🤦♀️)
+Steaming carrots in the microwave is hassle-free, it’s fast, and a great option if you are extra short on time (like if you forgot to cook a side dish and dinner is almost ready 🤫).

 Scroll down for the printable recipe card for microwaving carrots, or read on for all the details.